 The Company's compensation programs have been structured to establish a clear relationship between pay and performance by providing, in particular, a limited portion of base salary and higher compensation for outstanding performance and less compensation when performance expectations are not met, while also reflecting financial risk and strategic and operational objectives.
-The Company's executive compensation programs under the Canfor Pulp Salary Incentive Plan ("PSIP") and Senior Executive Performance Bonus Plan ("PBP"), each as described below are designed to directly provide a link between the Company's financial performance and executive bonuses and better align payments under the plans with the interests of shareholders.
+The Company's executive compensation programs under the Canfor Pulp Salary Incentive Plan ("PSIP") and Senior Executive Performance Bonus Plan ("PBP"), each as described below, are designed to directly provide a link between the Company's financial performance and executive bonuses and better align payments under the plans with the interests of shareholders.

 The Board, through the Compensation Committee, retains the discretion to award compensation to senior executives, including the Named Executive Officers, even when performance goals or targets are not achieved.
-In making such awards, the Compensation Committee will consider a number of factors, including the recommendation of the CEO, the financial condition of the Company, the performance of the individual being considered for the award, the state of the markets generally and any other factor the Compensation Committee considers relevant.
-However, discretionary awards will only be granted by the Compensation Committee to individuals who have shown exemplary or outstanding performance beyond normal job performance.
+In making such awards, the Compensation Committee will consider a number of factors, including the recommendation of the CEO, the financial condition of the Company, the performance of the individual being considered for the award, the state of the markets generally and any other factor the Compensation Committee to individuals who have shown exemplary or outstanding performance beyond normal job performance.

-The terms of the PSIP and PBP described below reflect the Company's plans which were in place in 2016.
+The terms of the PSIP and PBP described below reflect the Company's plans which will be in place in 2018.
 The Compensation Committee does not anticipate making significant further changes to its compensation policies and practices in the next year, but has reserved the right to do so if the Compensation Committee is of the view that it would be necessary to achieve the Company's compensation objectives.